 That said, some jobs will require more adaptation than others, and sometimes the adaptations will require specialist legal knowledge.

-You should only use this template in relation to the following purposes if you are confident that you can make the necessary adaptations:
+You should only use this template in relation to the following purposes if you are confident that you understand the applicable law can make the necessary adaptations:

 - the personal data of minors;